jeanbuhendwa/TDD-project/README.md

-# Test DD-project with ruby
+# Test DD-project with ruby.